maria-cy/maiomaria/README.md

 # Commands
 ---
 (All commands were written using Powershell)
-Choose a version to use:
+Choose an iteration to use:

-Download Version 1:
+Download Iteration 1:
 ```
 $ docker pull ghcr.io/maria-cy/maiomaria:v0.1
 ```
-Download Version 2:
+Download Iteration 2:
 ```
 $ docker pull ghcr.io/maria-cy/maiomaria:v0.2
 ```

-Run command for version 2 (replace “v0.2” with “v0.1” to run version 1).
+Run command for version 2 (replace “v0.2” with “v0.1” to run iteration 1).
 Port used is 8000:
 ```
 $ docker run -d -p 8000:8000 ghcr.io/maria-cy/maiomaria:v0.2
 ```